bash/zsh

 export PATH="$PATH:$HOME/.dotnet/tools"

-which gliderMany clients (Cursor, Gemini CLI, etc.) use this format.
+which gliderMany clients (Cursor, Gemini CLI, Pi, etc.) use this format.
 Replace the file location with your client’s recommended project/workspace config file.
-For larger solutions, set args to ["--default-timeout", "30m"].

 {